JOJ0/discodos/README.md

 Enable INFO logging output or DEBUG logging output on your terminal (usually only relevant if you're investigating errors, are a developer or just want to know what DiscoDOS is doing under the hood):

-enable INFO logging output:
+enable INFO logging (-v) or DEBUG logging (-vv) output:

-`disco -v ...`

-or to enable DEBUG output too:

-`disco -vv ...`
+`disco -v ...` or `disco -vv ...`

-Stay in offline mode:
+DiscoDOS checks if it's online automatically but can be forced to stay in offline mode:

 `disco -o ...`

 ## The *disco* subcommands

-Each subcommand has it's typical purpose but note that some actions can be executed from more than one subcommend because it makes sense.
+Each subcommand has its typical purpose but some actions can be executed from within other subcommands as well.

 ### The *search* command